 Posted by Willy Franzen on October 1, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m starting to get settled in my new place.
 After living in two moderately new high-rises in downtown Chicago, I’ve moved into a more historic building–it was built in 1921 and served as a Chinese consulate at some point.
 Now that I’m starting my fourth year living in the city, I feel that it’s only appropriate for me to start learning a little more about the city’s history.
 That’s why I should probably make a visit to the Chicago History Museum, which is just a mile down the street from me.
 Ironically, the museum, having been founded in 1856, “is the city’s oldest cultural institution,” though they pretty much had to start over after the Great Fire destroyed their building and most of their collection in 1871.
 Three years later there was another fire that destroyed most of what remained.
 Luckily, there haven’t been any more fires, so the Chicago History Museum has had a decent amount of time to build a new collection.